The Envoy Hospice Team cares about you.

 Is hospice available after hours?

 Envoy Hospice staff is available 24 hours a day, 7 days a week.
-On-call teams are available around the clock to answer questions, offer advice, or to make necessary visits to the patients’ homes or care facilities.
+On-call teams are available around the clock to answer questions, offer advice, or to make necessary visits.

 How does the hospice work to keep the patient comfortable?